zerob4wl/sample-react-redux-typescript/README.md

     │   │
     │   ├── lib                              # Libraries and helper classes
     │   ├── redux                            # Redux store, actions and reducers
+    │   ├── stories                          # Stories of component or containers
     │   ├── theme                            # Main style and Less variables
     │   └── translation                      # Translations files and utilities
     .